 Just use a small putty knife to scrape away the waxy gunk.
 You’ll be needing a new wax ring anyhow.

 You’ll want to thoroughly clean the wax ring.
-You can use mineral spirits (which you can get from The Home Depot).
+You can use mineral spirits (which you can get from your home improvement store).
 I used my favorite heavy-duty cleaning wipes instead, which did a great job!

 It’s That Simple

 Be sure check out the next post on how to install a new toilet yourself!